vpon-sdk/vpon-sdk.github.io/en/ios/mediation/ios-admob.en.md

 8. Set Vpon into mediation list：    <br>
 (1) Find the Vpon Network tag in Available ad netwroks <br>
-(2) Vpon Ad ID: put the Vpon License ID that you get from vpon’s back office.  <br>
+(2) Vpon Ad ID: put the Vpon License Key that you get from vpon’s back office.  <br>
 (3) Zone: Choose the region, which you want to request ads from Vpon Platform.  <br>

 (If the user of your app is from China, you need to fill with `cn` in this column; otherwise, you need to fill with `tw`.)